 You can buy anything you want and you can buy some cheap items or expensive items.
 In addition, if you want to hunt some souvenirs, there are so some store that sells some souvenirs for tourists in this plaza.

 Visit Cheong Fatt Tze Mansion

 Cheong Fatt Tze Mansion is located in George Town and belongs to a historical legacy of Chinese immigrants that was first built in 1880 by a trader named Cheong Fatt Tze.
 This house has 39 rooms and it was built according to Feng Shui belief.

 This great house has a typical blue accent and was bought by a rich entrepreneur from Malaysia to be converted into a tourist attraction because it has a historical value.

 Go Shopping At Queensbay Mall

-It is also not too far from the airport of Penang and it has become one of the biggest malls in Penang where you can find so many shops and items that you can buy.
+It is also not too far from the airport in Penang and it has become one of the biggest malls in Penang where you can find so many shops and items that you can buy.

-If you really like windows shopping or if you want to buy some souvenirs, you may visit this mall.
+If you really like window shopping or if you want to buy some souvenirs, you may visit this mall.
 You can also find some restaurants inside the mall if you really wonder how Malaysian foods taste like.

 Relax At Batu Ferringhi Beach